Skip to content

 • Analyze workspaces in parallel

-These are all interesting ideas, but do increase the API surface area.
-This would mean more development efforts and maintenance.
+These are all interesting ideas, but most increase the API surface area, and all require more development efforts and maintenance.
 Time is limited and sponsorships currently don’t cover - this can change though!

 ISC License © 2024 Lars Kappert